Course ObjectiveThis course lets the student reflect on how to conduct research and what

 breakthrough, but a course in research skills can at least teach how to

-avoid the extremity of fraud or flawed science.
-This course aims to show
+avoid the extremity of fraud and flawed science.
+This course aims for

-you how to set up research, starting with a text about the problem you
+more, namely to show you how to set up good research, starting with the

 Teaching MethodsTWO LECTURES DURING PERIODS 1 AND 2.